software-development-project-1/software-development-project-1.github.io/material/project-description.md

 ## Technical requirements

-Although the high level requirements are the same, the team will decide on the technical implementation.
+Although the high-level requirements are the same, the team will decide on the technical implementation.
 The only technical limitations are the following:

-- Backend must be implemented with Java using the Spring Boot framework
+- Backend must be implemented with Java using the Spring Boot framework.
-- Frontend must be implemented with React
+- Frontend must be implemented with React.

 To fulfill the Product Owner's requirements, two applications are implemented during the project.
 We will start by implementing backend features for the teachers during [Sprint 1](/sprint-1).
 Starting from [Sprint 2](/sprint-2) we will be implementing frontend features for the students.